Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Add salt to beans and cook until soft.
 Pour off water.
 Add milk, butter, pepper and more salt, if desired, and heat through.
 Serve with toasted bread crumbs on top.

 Saute onion, celery, carrots, and garlic until transparent.
 You can also use any veggies you have in refrigerator.
 Add sliced kielbasa.
-Then add tomatoes, white beans, rinsed, kidney beans, and garbanzo/fava beans.
-You can also use any beans and veggies in the cupboard.

 In a large saucepan or Dutch oven, saute onions, leeks and garlic in olive oil for about 5 minutes over medium-high heat.
 Add beans, potatoes, 1/4 tsp. of thyme and 1-1/2 cups of vegetable broth; simmer 20 minutes.